Erythema multiforme

-Erythema multiforme (EM) is a skin condition that appears with red patches evolving into target lesions, typically on both hands.
+Erythema multiforme (EM) is an immune-mediated inflammatory skin condition associated with several viral infections, that appears with red patches evolving into target lesions, typically on both hands.
+It is typically associated with infection by either herpes simplex virus or Mycoplasma pneumoniae.

-It is a type of erythema possibly mediated by deposition of immune complexes (mostly IgM-bound complexes) in the superficial microvasculature of the skin and oral mucous membrane that usually follows an infection or drug exposure.
+It is a type IV hypersensitivity reaction in which T-lymphocytes target skin keratinocytes due to the presence of specific proteins that resemble antigens of HSV, Mycoplasma, or other pathogens and foreign substances.
 It is an uncommon disorder, with peak incidence in the second and third decades of life.
 The disorder has various forms or presentations, which its name reflects (multiforme, "multiform", from multi- + formis).
 Target lesions are a typical manifestation.
-Two types, one mild to moderate and one severe, are recognized (erythema multiforme minor and erythema multiforme major).
+Two standard types, one mild to moderate and one severe, are recognized (erythema multiforme minor and erythema multiforme major), as well as several rare and atypical types.

-Erythema multiforme was first described by von Hebra in 1860.

 Signs and symptoms

 The condition varies from a mild, self-limited rash (E. multiforme minor) to a severe, life-threatening form known as erythema multiforme major (or erythema multiforme majus) that also involves mucous membranes.